The INFUSION Team

 Amy spent her childhood in the country before moving to Perth to further her education.
 Her interest in human biology and participation in athletics drew her to Physiotherapy.
 Amy completed her Bachelor of Physiotherapy at Notre Dame in 2009 and now has over 10 years experience in private practice.
 She then completed her Stott Pilates training in Melbourne with international Pilates Guru Melanie Byford-Young and has never looked back.

 Amy’s strong interest in Women’s health and exercise has led her to complete APPI Ante-Natal and Post-Natal Pilates.
-Plus she is currently training in the GYROTONIC EXPANISION SYSTEM to further her knowledge in movement.
+In addition to this, she is currently training in the GYROTONIC EXPANSION SYSTEM® to further her knowledge in movement.
 Amy is a passionate Physiotherapist who likes to treat a variety of conditions and enjoys combining her skill set to assist clients to achieve their goals and optimal physical condition.

 Amy’s areas of special interest are: